 Step 10: Start Making Money

-Once your account is approved, the ad network will begin showing ads to your blog visitors, and you’ll be paid for every ad view or click.
+Once your account is approved as a growing and successful blogger, the ad network will begin showing ads to your blog visitors, and you’ll be paid for every ad view or click.
 Over time this will become a steady stream of passive income that grows as your blog and audience grow.

-Affiliate marketing involves promoting other people’s products or services to your own blog audience, and each time a sale is generated, you are paid a commission.
+Affiliate marketing is essential to building a successful travel blog that involves promoting other people’s products or services to your own blog audience.
+Each time a sale is generated, you are paid a commission.

-As a travel blogger, you can join affiliate programs like TripAdvisor, Booking.com, and Amazon Associates to sell everything from flights and hotel stays to travel gear, insurance, etc.
+As a travel blogger, you can join affiliate programs like TripAdvisor, Booking (dot) com, and Amazon Associates to sell everything from flights and hotel stays to travel gear, insurance, etc.

-Sponsored posts are a great way to make money as a travel blogger.
-You can write posts or product reviews for other websites of businesses and charge a specific fee or accept free products, sponsored trips, etc. as payment.
+Sponsored posts are a great way to help you make money blogging as a travel blogger and become a successful travel blogger.
+You can write posts or product reviews for other businesses and use essential plugins and charge a specific fee or accept free products, sponsored trips, etc., as payment.

 Add a “Work with Me” page to your website to help you attract partners for sponsored posts/trips.

-Just make sure that when you publish sponsored articles on your website, the topics are aligned with your chosen niche, otherwise, you risk confusing your readers.
+Just make sure that when you publish your first blog posts that are sponsored on your website, the topics are aligned with your chosen niche.
+Otherwise, you risk confusing your readers.

 As a travel blogger, you can monetize your blog by writing product reviews for different brands.
-Typically, travel bloggers get a ton of free products including hotel stays, flights, travel gear, etc., and you’ll find your opportunities for free things grow as your blog and audience expands.
+Typically, successful travel bloggers get a ton of free products, including hotel stays, flights, travel gear, etc.

 Selling Travel-Related Products

 Yet another effective way to profit from your travel blog is by selling travel-related items your readers will appreciate.
-This can be anything from e-books, courses, and paid webinars to travel photos, printables, virtual tours, travel apps, and more.
+This can be anything from e-books, travel blogging courses, selling an online course, and paid webinars to travel photos, printables, virtual tours, travel apps, and more.

-In addition to digital products, you can also sell physical products such as apparel, mugs, diaries/notebooks, and branded merchandise.
+In addition to digital products, you can also sell physical products such as apparel, mugs, diaries/notebooks, and branded merchandise while travel blogging.

-Another great way to monetize your travel blog is to create a membership portal where paying members can get access to special content and resources such as stock photography, videography, how-to guides, tips and tricks, etc. that you don’t publish to the rest of the blog.
+Another great way to monetize your travel blog is to create a membership portal where paying members can access unique content and resources such as stock photography, videography, how-to guides, tips, tricks, etc., that you don’t publish to the rest of the blog.

-This is an effective way to create a source of recurring revenue on your blog, but it does require that you create membership content on a regular basis.
+This is an effective way to create a source of recurring revenue while travel blogging, but it requires that you create membership content regularly for your brand-new travel blog

-A lot of travel bloggers supplement their blog income by writing for other publications.
+Successful travel blogger supplements their blog income by writing for other publications.
 The travel industry often pays well, and you’ll find lots of work on websites like Matador Network, Lonely Planet, Go Nomad, Transitions Abroad, National Geographic Traveler, and many others.

-In addition to freelance writing, there are many other services you can sell on your new blog.
+In addition to freelance writing, you can sell many other services on your new blog.

-For instance, as you work to build your travel blog, you will be developing a lot of marketable skills, such as social media management, web or graphic design, email marketing, SEO, and many others.
-Beyond that, you’ll be using additional tools such as SPF Authentication for emails, social media planners, etc.
+For instance, as you work to build your travel blog, create a blogging course, write travel tips, or join a support forum, you will be developing a lot of marketable skills, such as social media management, web or graphic design, word of mouth marketing, email marketing, city blogging, Google Analytics, SEO, and many others.
+Beyond that, you’ll be using additional tools such as SPF Authentication for emails, social media coverage, planners, etc.

-There are plenty of people out there who are willing to pay for those skills, and this will help you earn money while your blog continues to grow.
+There are plenty of people out there who are willing to pay for those skills, and this will help you with making money while your blog continues to grow.

 Bottom Line About Starting a Travel Blog

-Starting a travel blog can be scary, especially if you’re doing it now when the world is still dealing with the effects of the global pandemic.
+When you start writing a travel blog, it can be scary, especially if you’re doing it now when the world is still dealing with the effects of the global pandemic.

 But, with this strategy in hand, you have everything you need to build and grow a profitable blog.

-And remember, blogging takes time, and the hard work you put in now will yield you phenomenal results in the coming months and years.
+And remember, travel blogging takes time, and the hard work you put in now will yield phenomenal results in the coming months and years.